Borago officinalis, aka (star flower)

 Making Borage Tea

-The flowers can also brew into a tea by themselves or with other herbs.
+The flowers can also be brewed into a tea by themselves or with other herbs.
 To make borage tea:

 - Gently mash about ¼ cup borage leaves (per serving) with a mortar and pestle.